<< Back

 Everything I Know About Love - Dolly Alderton

 In an interesting juxtaposition to Sunburn...
 Dolly Alderton I feel, with this book, has mastered the art of getting into your younger self's head and writing from their perspective.
 Empathizing with yourself on that level, killing the urge to rationalize and explain away how you Know Better Now, but still tying it all together with the multifaceted perspective of age and experience, is near impossible.
 Genius level.
 Continually delightful.
-My only ONLY thing is I think the whole second chapter was unnecessary and killed the momentum.
+However, full of unnecessary filler!!
+When I started writing this I was just thinking of the second chapter, a series of musings on MSN, which (to quote my favorite quote from show I haven't seen) insisted upon itself tbh... killed the momentum.
+Upon further reflection (and Goodreads trawling) I remembered the satirical emails and recipes that are occassionally peppered in.... which I had completely forgotten about............ because they did absolutely nothing for me.
+They feel like they're talking down to their audience instead of directly to them.
+The parts of this memoir that are actually memoir are beautiful (except for the second chapter sorry).
+The rest.
+Well.
+Not for me!

 Anarchism and Other Essays - Emma Goldman